infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 This is the default path but can be [customized](https://github.com/prisma/prisma2/blob/master/docs/photon/codegen-and-node-setup.md).
 It is best not to change the files in the generated directory because it will get overwritten.

-Now you can import Photon.js in the [index.ts](https://github.com/infoverload/migration_typeorm_photon/blob/master/src/index.ts) file like this:
+Now you can import Photon.js in your project.
+Create an `index.ts` file and import the library like this:

 ```ts
 import Photon from '@generated/photon'